JeroenSormani/advanced-shipping-validation-for-woocommerce/readme.txt

 Setup shipping validation rules for your store.
 Let your customers know why they can't ship their products.

 == Description ==
 With Advanced Shipping Validation for WooCommerce you can setup your own shipping validation rules.
-With these rules you can prvent customers from checking out based on your conditions.
+With these rules you can prevent customers from checking out based on your conditions.

 A common use case is the restriction of certain products being shipped to states like Hawaii and Alaska.